cdjq/DFRobot_EnvironmentalSensor/README.md

 ## Summary

-This multifunctional environmental sensor library may help conveniently obtain information like temperature, humidity, pressure, UV intensity, natural sunlight intensity and altitude.
+This multifunctional environmental sensor library can help obtain information like temperature, humidity, pressure, UV intensity, natural sunlight intensity and altitude.
-The module also offer Gravity and breakout version for easy use.
+The module also offers Gravity and breakout version for easy use.

 ## Installation